kakaingalu/alx-system_engineering-devops/0x06-regular_expressions/README.md

 <li> Regular expressions - basics </li>
 <li> Regular expressions - advanced </li>
 <li> Rubular is your best friend </li>
-Use a regular expression against a problem: now you have 2 problems Learn Regular Expressions with simple, interactive exercises Requirements
+<li> Use a regular expression against a problem: now you have 2 problems </li>
+Learn Regular Expressions with simple, interactive exercises Requirements
 General